TAMUparametric/PPOPT/doc/portfolio.rst

     w_i &\geq 0, \forall i
     \end{align}

-This can be reformulated into an mpQP, or to say we can solve this for all possible realizations of our desired return and recover the Pareto front of optimal portfolios by switching out :math:`R^*` with an uncertain parameter $\theta$.
+This can be reformulated into an parametric quadratic program (pQP), or to say we can solve this for all possible realizations of our desired return and recover the Pareto front of optimal portfolios by switching out :math:`R^*` with an uncertain parameter :math:`\theta`.
 Since there is only one uncertain parameter, the geometric algorithm is the most efficient for this problem, and even portfolios with hundreds of commodities can be solved in seconds.
-However since, trying to plot the optimal portfolio positions for hundreds of commodities, we instead are going to solve it for five commodities so we can still see what is happening under the hood.
+However since, trying to plot the optimal portfolio positions for hundreds of commodities can be visually busy, we instead are going to solve it for ten commodities so we can still see how the asset allocations change when risk is varried.

-Here the covariance matrix and the return coefficients were generated from random numbers as I do not have easy access to this sort of data.
-I followed YALMIPS suggestions on generating reasonable enough data, `YALMIP <https://yalmip.github.io/example/portfolio/>`_.
+Here the covariance matrix and the return coefficients were generated from random numbers.
+We followed `YALMIP's <https://yalmip.github.io/example/portfolio/>`_ suggestion on generating reasonable enough data.
+The code in python for how we generate the covariance matrix and the return can be seen below.

 .. code-block:: python